changeworld/azure-docs.pl-pl/articles/application-insights/app-insights-api-custom-events-metrics.md

 pageViews | summarize count() by client_Browser
 ```

-Aby skojarzyć wyświetleń strony do wywołania AJAX, Dołącz do społeczności zależności:
+Aby skojarzyć wyświetleń stron do wywołań AJAX, Dołącz zależności:

 ```
 pageViews | join (dependencies) on operation_Id